Family displaced after Shelby County house fire

 Charles Higgins isn’t taking any chances.

-“We had some more of them tops, but they got thrown away.
+“We had some more of the tops, but they got thrown away.
 We will never use another,” said Higgins.

 In addition to losing clothes, mementos, and other belongings, some of the family pets also died in the fire.